-- A PhD program that promotes research, discovery and integration.
+- The PhD program promotes research, discovery and integration.
 It is designed for students interested in becoming professional scholars, college and university teachers, or independent research workers in private, industrial or government research institutions.